-By participating in College Clubs, 9th-12th grade students learn, from trained teachers and counselors, how to research colleges, complete the FAFSA and negotiate the complex applications for college, financial-aid, and scholarships.
+By participating in College Clubs, 9th-12th grade students learn, from trained teachers and counselors, how to research colleges, complete the FAFSA, and negotiate the complex applications for college, financial-aid, and scholarships.
 Students not only learn the skills needed to apply for and succeed in college, but also to make college the goal.
 In SmartPath schools, college clubs meet twice per month, during lunch or after-school.
-The club sponsors target students who are the first in their family to attend college and/or with GPAs ranging between a C to a B, as they are the students who are least likely to receive college readiness support.
+The club sponsors target students who are the first in their family to attend college.
 However, all students are welcome to join, and existing college club members routinely host membership drives at the beginning of the school year.